-Clover Health Medical Claims PO Box 471 Jersey City, NJ 07303
+Clover Health Attention: Medical Claims PO Box 2092 Jersey City, NJ 07303

-You must submit your claim to us within 12 months of the date you received the service or item.
+You must submit your medical claim to us within 12 months of the date you received the service, item, or drug.

-Mail your request for payment for eyewear or out-of-network routine eye exam, together with a copy of your Clover Member ID card and any bills or receipts, to us at this address:
+In the event that you go out-of-network, you may be eligible for partial reimbursement for covered services.
+Mail your request for payment for an out-of-network routine eye exam or routine eyewear, together with a copy of your Clover Member ID card and any bills or receipts, to us at this address: